RobertBorghese/ChaosHeroesBot/README.md

 First go to https://developers.line.biz/console/channel/new?type=messaging-api, sign into your LINE account and register new "Messaging API"/"Channel" (I don't know why they call it something weird like "Channel", what they mean is your LINE Bot).

-Once you've created it, it should open "Basic Settings", scroll down and get "Channel secret" and "Assertion signing key".
-Write these down somewhere.
+Once you've created it, it should open "Basic Settings", scroll down and get "Channel secret".
+Write it down somewhere.

+Go to the "Messaging API" section (click the tab at the top of the page).
+Then scroll down and get the "Channel access token".

 Download this code (top-right green button).

+Unzip the folder.

+Open the "ImportantBotInfo.txt" file and replace the first line with your "Channel access token".
+Replace the second line with your "Channel secret".
+(Please note this is the reverse order that you obtained these tokens).

 Open "Command Prompt"/"Terminal", type `cd [path-to-unziped-folder-you-downloaded-from-here-in-last-step]`, and hit enter.